Lufthansa profit boost plan faces market doubts

-FRANKFURT (Reuters) - German carrier Lufthansa (LHAG.DE) is struggling to overcome market doubts it can achieve its ambitious target for profit growth in the face of cut-throat competition, a sluggish economy and entrenched labor.
+FRANKFURT, July 31 (Reuters) - German carrier Lufthansa is struggling to overcome market doubts it can achieve its ambitious target for profit growth in the face of cut-throat competition, a sluggish economy and entrenched labour.

 Europe’s biggest airline is fighting to defend market share against nimbler low cost rivals such as EasyJet and Ryanair and at the same time find cash for more fuel efficient planes as it plays catch-up with ambitious deep-pocketed Middle East rivals.

-The response by Chief Executive Christoph Franz is a program called SCORE, the airline’s most aggressive revamp in two decades.
+The response by Chief Executive Christoph Franz is a programme called SCORE, the airline’s most aggressive revamp in two decades.

 Launched in 2012 a year after Franz became CEO, SCORE aims to raise annual operating profit to 2.3 billion euros ($3.05 billion) by 2015, a 1.5 billion increase over 2011, through 3,500 job cuts, bundling procurement and merging Lufthansa’s non-hub European flights with its budget unit Germanwings.

-Analysts say SCORE promises a lot but implementing it will be a challenge because of labor opposition, economic uncertainties, volatile fuel prices and tough competition.
+Analysts say SCORE promises a lot but implementing it will be a challenge because of labour opposition, economic uncertainties, volatile fuel prices and tough competition.

 “We think that its 2.3 billion euros target is probably not achievable, at least on this time scale,” Cantor Fitzgerald analyst Robin Byde said.
 His estimate is 1.5 billion euros.